openlab-at-city-tech/openlab/wp-content/plugins/folders/readme.txt

 A live demo for the Folders plugin is available at <a href="https://demo.premio.io/folders/?utm_source=wordpressorg" target="_blank" title="Premio.io demo site">Premio's demo site</a>.

 == Changelog ==

+= 2.6.9 =
+Undo your last action and fixed some bugs and plugin conflicts

 = 2.6.8 =
 Unlimited folders are now available in the free version 🎉